 "It's in a UN declaration that parents have the right to freely decide the number and spacing of their children.
 It's not a guaranteed right, it doesn't always work out that way.
 But that choice is really fundamental and important," says Nicholas.

 Certainly, individuals should be aware of the current climate crisis.
 If they’re thinking about having kids, it’s only natural that they may find themselves asking what kind of world they’re bringing their child into.
-As Representative Alexandria Ocasio-Cortez said in an Instagram livestream last year: "Basically, there’s a scientific consensus that the lives of children are going to be very difficult.
+As Alexandria Ocasio-Cortez said in an Instagram livestream last year: "Basically, there’s a scientific consensus that the lives of children are going to be very difficult.
 And it does lead, I think, young people to have a legitimate question: Is it okay to still have children?"

 Some people, like Chatterjee, may decide that it is, and use their decision as motivation, dedicating themselves to changing our course.
-Others, like Seroussi, may choose to not have kids, or to prioritize fostering or adoption.
+Others, like Seroussi, may choose to not have kids, or to prioritise fostering or adoption.
 Others may choose to have fewer children than they would have otherwise.
 The arguments for and against each strategy are multi-layered and complex.

 But the fact that adults even feel compelled to consider the realities of climate change in their decision about procreating is a strong demonstration of how dire the problem really is, and how urgently action needs to be taken.